Lotteries in Australia: Major lotteries

-From 2007 to 2014 Intralot Australia held a lottery licence to sell Instant Scratch-its, Keno and bingo tickets in Victoria.
+From 2007 to 2014, Intralot Australia held a lottery licence to sell Instant Scratch-its, Keno and bingo tickets in Victoria.
 The licence was sold to Tatts Group in October 2014.

 State government-owned corporations were once a major sector in the industry.
-However, with Tatts taking over operation of all state-owned lotteries apart from Western Australia (though the states still retain legal ownership), the only remaining state owned-and-operated lottery in Australia is Lotterywest in Western Australia.
+However, with The Lott, part of The Lottery Corporation, taking over operation of all state-owned lotteries apart from Western Australia (though the states still retain legal ownership), the only remaining state owned-and-operated lottery in Australia is Lotterywest in Western Australia.

 Although the organisations are predominantly state-based, Australia has a number of national lottery games.
-Currently, Tattersall's and the state-owned lotteries operate as a bloc to jointly conduct the national games, pooling their entries and winnings.
-For example, Tattersall's administers the Saturday Lotto (known as Tattslotto in its jurisdictions), Oz Lotto and Powerball games on behalf of the bloc; similarly, South Australian Lotteries operated the Australian Soccer Pools on behalf of the other operators.
+Currently, The Lott and Lotterywest operate as a bloc to jointly conduct the national games, pooling their entries and winnings.
+For example, The Lott administers the Saturday Lotto (also known as TattsLotto, Gold Lotto and X Lotto in some jurisdictions), Oz Lotto and Powerball games on behalf of the bloc; similarly, South Australian Lotteries operated the Australian Soccer Pools on behalf of the other operators.
 The major operators also market lottery games traditionally running in their own jurisdiction, however recently some of these have become "multi-state" games, if not national.

-On 1 June 2016 Tattersall's created a national lottery brand called 'the Lott'.
+On 1 June 2016, Tattersall's created a national lottery brand called 'The Lott'.
 The brand encompasses all its jurisdictional lottery brands under this single entity.
 Corresponding with the change in branding, online lottery purchases were moved from Tatts.com to the new official lotteries website.

 Australian lotteries are subject to many regulations, which generally vary by state.
 The minimum age to purchase lottery products is 18 in all states except for Western Australia, where the age was lowered to 16.

 Most Australian lottery tickets do not include retailer sales commission; purchases often are not to the whole dollar.